 - Corporate Tax Rate: Corporate tax rates must remain globally competitive to allow American labor and materials to compete on a level playing field.
 NSSGA supports maintaining the current Corporate Federal Tax Rate of 21 percent, without the burdensome complexity of an additional minimum tax.
-NSSGA also supports efforts to incentivize American manufacturing which is critical to our economic prosperity.
+NSSGA also supports efforts to incentivize American manufacturing, which is critical to our economic prosperity.

-- Small Business Deduction: NSSGA supports the permanent extension of the 199A 20-percent deduction for qualified business income.
-70 percent of NSSGA members are small producers and family owned operations that have supplied their local communities for generations.
+- Small Business Deduction: NSSGA supports the permanent extension of Section 199A, 20 percent deduction for qualified business income.
+Over 80 percent of NSSGA members are small producers and family-owned operations that have supplied their local communities for generations.
 Section 199A is scheduled to sunset at the end of 2025.
-A permanent extension would bring needed certainty to small businesses and help to further unleash American ingenuity and growth that is powered by small businesses.
+A permanent extension would bring needed certainty to small businesses and help to further unleash the ingenuity and growth that is powered by small businesses.

-- Estate Tax: NSSGA supports a full repeal of the 40 percent federal estate or “death” tax, which is levied on estates valued greater than $5 million at the time of death.
-NSSGA supported passage of the Tax Cuts and Jobs Act in 2017, which doubled the exclusion from $5 million to $10 million (adjusted for annual inflation) through 2025.
+- Estate Tax: NSSGA supports a full repeal of the 40 percent federal estate or “death” tax, which is levied on estates valued at greater than $5 million at the time of death.
+NSSGA supported the passage of the Tax Cuts and Jobs Act in 2017, which doubled the exclusion from $5 million to $10 million (adjusted for annual inflation) through 2025.